 The Tailgating Spot has affiliate partnerships.
 These do not influence editorial content, though we may earn commissions for products purchased via product links.
 If you like what we do here at The Tailgating Spot and would like to support us, you can help us out by shopping through our links.

 My first tip is to layer up.
-The amount of layers you’ll need can vary depending on your cold tolerance, but starting with a base layer of something that stays close to your skin, is light and stretches, wicks sweat away, breathable, and allows you to move easily is a great start.
-There are many great options available for both the upper and lower body.
+The amount of layers you’ll need can vary depending on your cold tolerance, but starting with a base layer of something that stays close to your skin, is light and stretches, wicks sweat away, is breathable, and allows you to move easily is a great start.
+Amazon provides so many great options for both the upper and lower body.
+There’s something available for all budget ranges so you don’t necessarily need to spend top dollar to find a great quality base layer.
+Check out these top and bottom layers below.

 For the lower body you may be able to get away with wearing just jeans, but on the coldest of days you may want to consider some sort of snow pants or bib overalls.
 Long socks, either wool or cotton, and a good pair of winter boots will complete the rest of your ensemble.